Introduction to Flexible Electronics by Loomia

 Plastic Electronics: Electronic devices that are built on polymer substrates, instead of silicon, glass, or heavy metal.
 These are not flexible in nature.

-We mentioned a few different applications for flexible electronics, but we would like to divide it up based on the type.
+We mentioned a few different applications for flexible electronics, but we would like to divide them up based on the type.
 That way, you can get a better understanding of how each works.

 Single-Sided